-In this paper we compare different models and test different scale cuts and bias relations on a sample of synthetic galaxy catalogs tailored to reproduce, to the best of our knowledge, the clustering signal of the H$\alpha$ sample that will be targeted by \Euclid.
-Being interested in the relative performance of different theory models, we do not consider in this analysis the presence of observational systematics.
+In this paper, we compare different models and test different scale cuts and bias relations on a sample of synthetic galaxy catalogues tailored to reproduce ---to the best of our knowledge--- the clustering signal of the H$\alpha$ sample that will be targeted by \Euclid.
+As we are interested in the relative performance of different theory models, we do not consider the presence of observational systematic uncertainties in this analysis.
 For example, effects such as purity and completeness of the sample will induce variations in the comoving number density considered in this work.
-At the same time, the sample purity, determined by the presence of line and noise interlopers, will also modify the overall shape of the measured $n$-point statistics.
+At the same time, the sample purity, which is determined by the presence of line and noise interlopers, will also modify the overall shape of the measured $n$-point statistics.
 All of these effects are going to be investigated by a dedicated group in the Euclid Consortium, while a specific analysis on theory model selection with a more realistic analysis (including survey mask, selection effects, and combining multiple redshift bins) is going to be developed in a future paper (Euclid Collaboration: Moretti et al., in prep.).